Will anyone watch?

 We all deserve a break, don’t we?

-I have to remind myself that 2019 was a good year for my art.
+I have to remind myself that it was a good year for my art.

 I finally established an *almost* daily practice, which was jump-started through a 100 day project.

 I explored all kinds of new-to-me materials (here’s one example).

 And not only is it okay to take a break, maybe it’s beneficial.

 A few years ago, I was taking a daily beginner French class.
 I found that after a long weekend, the lessons sunk in more and I returned to class with better skills.